-CIF-1 Flood Model Documentation
+CIF-1 Flood Model Documentation\

-- A. Flood model functionality and technical descriptions shall be documented formally in an archival format separate from the use of letters, slides, and unformatted text files. - B. The modeling organization shall maintain a primary document repository, containing or referencing a complete set of documentation specifying the flood model structure, detailed software description, and functionality.
-Documentation shall be indicative of current model development and software engineering practices. - C. All computer software (i.e., user interface, scientific, engineering, actuarial, data preparation, and validation) relevant to the flood model shall be consistently documented and dated. - D. The modeling organization shall maintain a table of all substantive changes in the flood model since this year's initial submission. - E. Documentation shall be created separately from the source code. - F. The modeling organization shall maintain a list of all externally acquired currently used flood model-specific software and data assets.
+- A. Flood model functionality and technical descriptions shall be documented formally in an archival format separate from the use of correspondence including emails, presentation materials, and unformatted text files. - B. A primary document repository shall be maintained, containing or referencing a complete set of documentation specifying the flood model structure, detailed software description, and functionality.
+Documentation shall be indicative of current model development and software engineering practices. - C. All computer software (i.e., user interface, scientific, engineering, actuarial, data preparation, and validation) relevant to the flood model shall be consistently documented and dated. - D. The following shall be maintained: (1) a table of all changes in the flood model from the currently accepted flood model to the initial submission this year, and (2) a table of all substantive changes in the flood model since this year's initial submission. - E. Documentation shall be created separately from the source code. - F. A list of all externally acquired currently used flood model-specific software and data assets shall be maintained.
 The list shall include (1) asset name, (2) asset version number, (3) asset acquisition date, (4) asset acquisition source, (5) asset acquisition mode (e.g., lease, purchase, open source), and (6) length of time asset has been in use by the modeling organization.

 Purpose: To capture all aspects of documenting the flood model.
-Documentation enables the modeling organization personnel to create a shared, formal organizational structure of all information specifically related to the flood model.
-This structure may include many forms of media such as printed documentation, diagrams, and time-based media such as animations.
+Documentation enables the modeling organization personnel to create a shared, formal flood model organizational structure of all information specifically related to the flood model.
+This structure (1) may include many forms of media such as printed documentation, diagrams, and time-based media such as animations, and (2) may be implemented on one or more platforms.